krahets/hello-algo/en/docs/chapter_searching/binary_search.md

 comments: true
 ---

-# 10.1 &nbsp; Binary search
+# 10.1 &nbsp; Binary Search

-<u>Binary search</u> is an efficient search algorithm that uses a divide-and-conquer strategy.
-It takes advantage of the sorted order of elements in an array by reducing the search interval by half in each iteration, continuing until either the target element is found or the search interval becomes empty.
+<u>Binary search</u> is an efficient searching algorithm based on the divide-and-conquer strategy.
+It leverages the orderliness of data to reduce the search range by half in each round until the target element is found or the search interval becomes empty.

 !!! question

-    Given an array `nums` of length $n$, where elements are arranged in ascending order without duplicates.
-Please find and return the index of element `target` in this array.
+    Given an array `nums` of length $n$ with elements arranged in ascending order and no duplicates, search for and return the index of element `target` in the array.
 If the array does not contain the element, return $-1$.
 An example is shown in Figure 10-1.

 ![Binary search example data](binary_search.assets/binary_search_example.png){ class="animation-figure" }

 <p align="center"> Figure 10-1 &nbsp; Binary search example data </p>

-As shown in Figure 10-2, we firstly initialize pointers with $i = 0$ and $j = n - 1$, pointing to the first and last element of the array respectively.
-They also represent the whole search interval $[0, n - 1]$.
-Please note that square brackets indicate a closed interval, which includes the boundary values themselves.
+As shown in Figure 10-2, we first initialize pointers $i = 0$ and $j = n - 1$, pointing to the first and last elements of the array respectively, representing the search interval $[0, n - 1]$.
+Note that square brackets denote a closed interval, which includes the boundary values themselves.

-And then the following two steps may be performed in a loop.
+Next, perform the following two steps in a loop:

 1. Calculate the midpoint index $m = \lfloor {(i + j) / 2} \rfloor$, where $\lfloor \: \rfloor$ denotes the floor operation.
-2. Based on the comparison between the value of `nums[m]` and `target`, one of the following three cases will be chosen to execute.
+2. Compare `nums[m]` and `target`, which results in three cases:
-    1. If `nums[m] < target`, it indicates that `target` is in the interval $[m + 1, j]$, thus set $i = m + 1$.
+    1. When `nums[m] < target`, it indicates that `target` is in the interval $[m + 1, j]$, so execute $i = m + 1$.
-    2. If `nums[m] > target`, it indicates that `target` is in the interval $[i, m - 1]$, thus set $j = m - 1$.
+    2. When `nums[m] > target`, it indicates that `target` is in the interval $[i, m - 1]$, so execute $j = m - 1$.
-    3. If `nums[m] = target`, it indicates that `target` is found, thus return index $m$.
+    3. When `nums[m] = target`, it indicates that `target` has been found, so return index $m$.

-If the array does not contain the target element, the search interval will eventually reduce to empty, ending up returning $-1$.
+If the array does not contain the target element, the search interval will eventually shrink to empty.
+In this case, return $-1$.

 === "<1>"
     ![Binary search process](binary_search.assets/binary_search_step1.png){ class="animation-figure" }